Tu Youyou – First Chinese Woman Won Nobel Prize

 Unfortunately, the Nobel Prize only rewards individuals but not teams, which is one of the fetal defects with this prize and indeed the most prizes handed out in the West.
 The traditional Western culture focuses on individualism and competition, not teamwork and cooperation.

-I hope one day the world will have a more appropriate top award for the science and tech, which doesn’t associate with any certain individuals (say Nobel) or nations (like Sweden) and also recognize collaborated group work.
+I hope one day the world will have a more appropriate top award for science and tech, which doesn’t associate with any certain individuals (say Nobel) or nations (like Sweden) and also recognize collaborated group work.

 Save world human life if this is true